Latest posts by Laura Cyples

 Finding the long-tail keyword

-In order to identify the best long-tale keyword to use, you can use a tool like Google AdWords to find commonly searched for phrases relevant to your topic.
+To identify the best long-tale keyword to use, you can use a tool like Google AdWords to find commonly searched for phrases relevant to your topic.

 Or, you can just use your noodle!

 What would you type into the search bar if you were searching for the products, services or information you’re writing about?

 Your content should be peppered with your keyword phrase, not stuffed.

 Stuffing your content with keywords or phrases is a serious turn off for readers.
 And will see you penalised by the search engines.